libical/libical/INSTALL.md

   Don't forget to set (or append to, as needed) the GI_TYPELIB_PATH environment variable to $PREFIX/lib/girepository-1.0 (or $PREFIX/lib64/girepository-1.0).

+- Java.
+If Java (and associated JNI) along with a C++ compiler is found the buildsystem will create and install the Java bindings.

+  Depending on your system, you may need to set the JAVA_HOME environment variable as well.

+  Disable the Java bindings by passing -DLIBICAL_JAVA_BINDINGS=False to cmake.

 ## Tweaking the Library Behavior